-We have and may continue to develop, acquire and/or recapitalize properties in joint ventures with other persons or entities when circumstances warrant the use of these structures.
+From time to time, we develop, acquire, and/or recapitalize properties in joint ventures with other persons or entities when circumstances warrant the use of these structures.
 Our participation in joint ventures is subject to risks that may not be present with other methods of ownership, including:

-- our joint venture partners could have investment and financing goals that are inconsistent with our objectives, including the timing, terms and strategies for any investments, and what levels of debt to incur or carry; - because we do not have sole decision-making authority, we could experience an impasse on certain decisions, including budget approvals, acquisitions, sales of assets, debt financing, execution of lease agreements, and vendor approvals, which impasses could result in delayed decisions and missed opportunities and could require us to expend additional resources on resolving such impasses or potential disputes, including litigation or arbitration; - our joint venture partners may have competing interests in our markets that could create conflicts of interest; - our ability to transfer our interest in a joint venture to a third party may be restricted and the market for our interest may be limited and/or valued lower than fair market value;

-- our joint venture partners may be structured differently than us for tax purposes, and this could create conflicts of interest and risks to our REIT status; and - our joint venture partners might become insolvent, fail to fund their share of required capital contributions or fail to fulfill their obligations as a joint venture partner, which may require us to infuse our own capital into the venture on behalf of the partner despite other competing uses for such capital.
+- our joint venture partners could have investment and financing goals that are inconsistent with our objectives, including the timing, terms, and strategies for any investments, and what levels of debt to incur or carry; - because we lack sole decision-making authority, we could experience impasses or disputes relating to certain decisions, including budget approvals, acquisitions, sales of assets, debt financing, execution of lease agreements, and vendor approvals, which could result in delayed decisions and missed opportunities and could require us to expend additional resources on litigation or arbitration to resolve; - our joint venture partners may have competing interests that create conflicts of interest in our markets; - our ability to transfer our interest in a joint venture to a third party may be restricted; - the market for our interest may be limited and/or valued lower than fair market value; - our joint venture partners may be structured differently than us for tax purposes, and this could create conflicts of interest and risks to our REIT status; - our joint venture partners might become insolvent, fail to fund their share of required capital contributions or fail to fulfill their obligations as a joint venture partner, which may require us to infuse our own capital into the venture on behalf of the partner despite other competing uses for such capital; - our joint venture agreements may contain anti-competitive restrictions that impact certain of our non-joint venture assets and require us to manage the non-joint venture assets in a manner we otherwise would not; and - our joint venture agreements may in certain circumstances grant our partners a right of first refusal to acquire certain of our non-joint venture assets.

-With respect to our joint ventures, we may be limited in our ability to control or influence operations, and in our ability to exit or transfer our interest in the joint venture to a third party.
-As a result, we may not receive full value for our ownership interest if we tried to sell it to a third party.
-In addition, in some instances, we and/or our joint venture partner will have the right to cause us to sell our interest, or acquire our partner's interest, at a time when we otherwise would not have initiated such a transaction.
-Our ability to acquire our partner's interest will be limited if we do not have sufficient cash, available borrowing capacity or other capital resources.
-This would require us to sell our interest in the joint venture when we would otherwise prefer to retain it.
-Any of the foregoing risks could have a material adverse effect on our business, results of operations and financial condition.
+In addition, in some instances, our joint venture partner will have the right to cause us to sell our interest, or acquire their interest, at a time when we otherwise would not have initiated such a transaction.
+Our ability to acquire our partner's interest will be limited if we lack sufficient capital resources.
+This could require us to sell our interest in the joint venture when we might otherwise prefer to retain it.
+Any of the foregoing risks could have a material adverse effect on our business, results of operations, and financial condition.